ssharma2712/DrPhylo/README.md

 Phylogenetic tree           : A phylogenetic tree with clade ID for the clade of interest.

-Phylogenetic hypothesis     : A text file containing the species name with corresponding response value.
-A species is assigned +1 if the species belongs into the clade of interest or -1 otherwise.
+Phylogenetic hypothesis     : A text file containing the species name with corresponding response value (+1/-1).
+It is required for user defined hypothesis.
 ```
 <br />